About the Undergraduate Psychology Major

 Undergraduate Advising Office

 The Psychology Advising Office has closed all in-office services at this time and moved advising operations to online.
 ZOOM drop-in advising may be available from 9:00 to 4:30 Monday through Friday.
 Please click the link below.
 We will resume regular in-office services when directed to do so by UW leadership.

 Undergraduate Studies and Advising Team

 The Undergraduate Studies and Advising team offers services to assist you.
 You can also find information about how to find us and our advising staff.

 Carrie Perrin, Director of Student Services

 Welcome to the Psychology Department!
 Whether you are a prospective student or a declared psychology major, Cy, Vicky and I are eager to help you achieve your academic goals.
 I've worked at the University of Washington since arriving in Seattle in 1988, and have spent the majority of that time happily here in the Psychology Department.
 I enjoy my job because it gives me the opportunity to work one-on-one with students and also to look at academic advising issues from a broader, systemwide perspective.
 Home for me is beautiful Vashon Island , where I enjoy hiking, walking, and swimming.
-My family and I share the "ranch" with our dog Sara, two sheep, seven crazy goats, and a llama.
+My family and I share the "ranch" with our dogs Finny and June, two sheep, and six crazy goats.
 My UW "home" is Guthrie Hall so please stop by for a visit!